 But now, with a full tummy and sticky fingers, Harrison is ready to get down and play with his toys.
 I’m obviously not moving fast enough and before I can grab a paper towel to wipe him down, he starts to cry.
-And so I do what anyone trying to make a good impression on a toddler (and his mom) would do: I lean down, turn my right arm toward Harrison, and offer the sleeve of a white, custom-tailored dress shirt.
+And so I do what anyone trying to make a good impression on a toddler (and his mom) would do: I lean down, turn my right arm toward Harrison, and offer the sleeve of my white, custom-tailored dress shirt.

 He smiles, wipes his hands on the $180 napkin, puts his arms around my neck, and lets me lift him out of the chair and down to the floor.
-Crisis averted, he scurries over to his basket of toys and pulls out a stegosaurus that, at the flip of a switch, lights up, walks, and screeches.
+Crisis averted, he scurries over to his basket of toys and pulls out a stegosaurus that, at the flip of a switch, lights up, walks and screeches.
 Gillian, my girlfriend and Harrison’s mom, laughs.

 “I can’t believe you let him do that,” she says, looking at my soiled shirt.

 Lots of parents experience this radical shift in perspective, sure, and I know I’m not the only person who’s in the middle of what our society euphemistically calls a “blended family.”
 I chose to date someone with a child from a previous marriage, after all, so it’s not as if the presence of a child in my life was somehow a giant surprise.
-But I had no way of understanding the profound lessons I would learn about forgiveness, communication, and my capacity to love from a little boy with a T-rex shirt and chocolate covered hands.
+But I had no way of understanding the profound lessons I would learn about forgiveness, communication, and my capacity to love from a little boy with a T.rex shirt and chocolate-covered hands.

 * * *

 One of our first outings as a trio was a late summer trip to a large farmers market near where we live.